-Patient characteristics, practice organization, and whether patients achieve their preferences can influence LCoC levels.
-Levels of these factors and their interactions may determine the type of continuity achieved.
-Even in the National Health Service (NHS), a single health system, changes in workloads, practice structures (eg, practice sizes, non-GP clinician numbers), and practice processes (eg, triage potentially limiting choice) can affect the availability of preferred clinicians.
+Patient characteristics,^{9,25,27,28} practice organization, and whether patients achieve their preferences can influence LCoC levels.27 Levels of these factors and their interactions may determine the type of continuity achieved.29 Even in the National Health Service (NHS), a single health system, changes in workloads,30 practice structures (eg, practice sizes, non-GP clinician numbers^{31,32}), and practice processes (eg, triage potentially limiting choice) can affect the availability of preferred clinicians.

 Demand for LCoC varies between patients and problem types, challenging appointment systems.
-LCoC is possibly a lower priority for managers of commercially owned groups of practices, which provide an increasing proportion of primary care in the United Kingdom.
+LCoC is possibly a lower priority for managers of commercially owned groups of practices, which provide an increasing proportion of primary care in the United Kingdom.33

-We previously examined variations in LCoC between English general practices during 2012-2017.
-Mean LCoC declined from 37.5% to 27.2%, with parallel decreases across all levels of patient socioeconomic deprivation.
+Downloaded from the Annals of Family Medicine website at www.AnnFamMed.org.
+Copyright © 2024 Annals of Family Medicine, Inc. For the private, noncommercial use of one individual user of the Web site.
+All other rights reserved.
+Contact copyrights@aafp.org for copyright questions and/or permission requests.
+We previously examined variations in LCoC between English general practices during 2012-2017.25 Mean LCoC declined from 37.5% to 27.2%, with parallel decreases across all levels of patient socioeconomic deprivation.
 Population and organizational variables predicted variations, but effect sizes were small.
 The subsequent COVID-19 pandemic in 2020 transformed patients' access to health care and how practices responded, potentially sparking further LCoC declines.

 We hypothesized that persistent widespread declines in LCoC occurred, possibly exacerbated by pandemic lockdowns, with population and practice factors predicting variations between practices.
-We aimed to (1) describe cross-sectional and longitudinal variations of LCoC across English general practices during 2018-2022, and (2) determine whether practice-related factors predicted the longitudinal variations, after adjusting for practice population characteristics.
+We aimed to (1) describe crosssectional and longitudinal variations of LCoC across English general practices during 2018-2022, and (2) determine whether practice-related factors predicted the longitudinal variations, after adjusting for practice population characteristics.
 Identifying such predictors could inform planned remedies in postpandemic health systems.